Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Treasure Pit.md

 This grassy knoll is one of the few areas on the island that's not overgrown with jungle.
+The grass here is lush and green, swaying gently in the breeze, giving the impression of a peaceful meadow.

+**Sensory**
+- There's a gentle rustling of grass and the sound of crashing waves at sea form a calming backdrop.
+An occasional seabird flies overhead.
+- The grass is soft and cool (if anyone's barefoot)

-The treasure placed here were the spoils of one Claxton Eastoft who sought to hide his treasure until those he stole it from were long dead.
+The treasure placed here were the spoils of one Claxton Eastoft who sought to conceal his ill-gotten gains until those he stole it from were long dead.
 Unfortunately for him shortly after leaving the island he was captured by privateers.
 His belongings, including his treasure map, were stolen and he was executed.

 Given that the map features a rather good drawing of the coast line of an unnamed island it was of little use to anyone and passed between many hands until reaching [[Tatsu]]'s.